 1589 Landscape for Breeding and Training of Ceremonial Carriage Horses at Kladruby nad Labem (Czechia)

-Situated in the Elbe plain, the site consists of flat, sandy soils and includes fields, fenced pastures, a forested area and buildings, all designed with the main objective of breeding and training kladruber horses; a type of draft horse used in ceremonies by the Habsburg imperial court.
+Situated in the Elbe plain, the site consists of flat, sandy soils and includes fields, fenced pastures, a forested area and buildings.
+They were designed with the main objective of breeding and training kladruber horses; a type of draft horse used in ceremonies by the Habsburg imperial court.
 They established an imperial stud farm in 1579 and dedicated themselves to this task since then.
-It is one of Europe’s leading horse-breeding institutions, developed at a time when horses played vital roles in transport, agriculture, military support and aristocratic representation.
+It is one of Europe’s leading horse-breeding institutions.
+It was developed at a time when horses played vital roles in transport, agriculture, military support and aristocratic representation.

 1590 Sanctuary of Bom Jesus do Monte in Braga (Portugal)

-The site, a cultural landscape located on the slopes of Mount Espinho, overlooking the city of Braga in the north of Portugal, evokes Christian Jerusalem; recreating a sacred mount crowned with a church.
-The sanctuary developed over a period of more than 600 years, primarily in a Baroque style and illustrates a European tradition of creating Sacri Monti (sacred mountains); promoted by the Catholic Church at the Council of Trent in the 16th century, in reaction to the Protestant Reformation.
+The site, a cultural landscape located on the slopes of Mount Espinho, overlooking the city of Braga in the north of Portugal, evokes Christian Jerusalem.
+It recreates a sacred mount crowned with a church.
+The sanctuary developed over a period of more than 600 years, primarily in a Baroque style and illustrates a European tradition of creating Sacri Monti (sacred mountains).
+It was promoted by the Catholic Church at the Council of Trent in the 16th century, in reaction to the Protestant Reformation.